 One interesting study examined the difference between people in the community who are high in trait narcissism and a group of prison inmates also high in narcissism.
 The subscale of Exploitivness mostly predicted which of those people who were high in trait narcissism would end up in prison.

 As we move through our series of Narcissism posts, feel free to ask questions and leave comments.
 To help you find these posts, below are some links to point you in the right direction.
 Keep in mind that all the posts about narcissists appeared in the narcissism category but links to future posts will not be live until future posts appear.

 Narcissistic relationship partner.
 Relationships.

-in the ditch for a considerable time.
-If you have gone through a divorce, break up or lost a job you may have found your life off track.
-Professionals call those problems caused by life-altering events “Adjustment Disorders.”
-Bumps on the Road of Life is the story of Adjustment Disorders, how they get people off track and how to get your life out of the ditch.
+Bumps on the Road of Life.
+Whether you struggle with anxiety, depression, low motivation, or addiction, you can recover.
+Bumps on the Road of Life is the story of how people get off track and how to get your life out of the ditch.

-Amazon Author Page – David Joel Miller
+For these and my upcoming books; please visit my Amazon Author Page – David Joel Miller

-Get the latest updates on my books, due out later this year by signing up for my newsletter.
-Newsletter subscribers will also be notified about live training opportunities and free or discounted books.
-Sign up here – Newsletter.
+Want the latest on news from recoveryland, the field of counseling, my writing projects, speaking and teaching?
+Please sign up for my newsletter at – Newsletter.
 I promise not to share your email or to send you spam, and you can unsubscribe at any time.

-For more about David Joel Miller and my work in the areas of mental health, substance abuse, and Co-occurring disorders see the about the author page.
-For information about my other writing work beyond this blog check out my Google+ page or the Facebook author’s page, up under David Joel Miller.
-Posts to the “books, trainings, and classes” category will tell you about those activities.
+For more about David Joel Miller and my work in the areas of mental health, substance abuse, and Co-occurring disorders see my Facebook author’s page, davidjoelmillerwriter.
 If you are in the Fresno California area, information about my private practice is at counselorfresno.com.
-A list of books I have read and can recommend is over at Recommended Books